\

 fernanda.werneck@vlaio.be

-The European Commission wants to support 150 climate resilient regions by 2030 with this mission.
-In order to achieve this it will stimulate the development of innovative solutions while engaging at the same time with a wide range of regional stakeholders to increase the acceptance of the solutions and the changes needed within these regions.
+With this mission the European Commission wants to support regions to be climate resilient by 2030.
+In order to achieve this it will stimulate the development of innovative solutions while engaging at the same time with a wide range of regional stakeholders to increase the acceptance of the solutions and the policy changes needed within these regions.

 This mission on adaptation to climate change is not limited to Horizon Europe but is spread out over different European programmes and it will also entail other measures to achieve its objectives.

-Research and innovation support will be provided in different ways by
+Support will be provided in different ways to

 Some regions are already further than others on their road towards full climate reslience so each region will need to follow a different path.
 This mission is also not limited to the front-runners but also to those that are very far behind in the climate transition.
 Consequently a tailor-made approach will be drawn up for each region to achieve the objectives.

-Regions and communities that want to take part will need to sign the Mission Charter but first are asked to fill in this EU Survey as an initial application.
-An assessment of the replies and evidence provided will gauge the commitment of the regions and communities to implement adaptation measures to climate change.
+Regions and communities that want to take part will need to sign the Mission Charter Before doing so they need to follow some steps and fill in several forms.
+Consequently an assessment of the replies and evidence provided will gauge the commitment of the regions and communities to implement adaptation measures to climate change.
 Regions and communities that show past, ongoing or future initiatives or the willingness to consider adaptation initiatives are invited to sign the Charter.

 The calls for project proposals are not only aimed at regions and communities.
 Companies, universities, organisations can also be part of a consortium submitting a project.
 The open & forthcoming calls are available on the Funding and Tenders Portal.
-The Commission has organised an Info Session on the EU Missions on 17 and 18 January 2023.
-More information here.
+The following calls are open since 4 February 2026 and will close on 23 September 2026:

 A portfolio of projects & results on climate adaptation research and innovation funded under past framework programmes FP6 (2002-2006), FP7 (2007-2013) and Horizon 2020 (2014-2020) and the current Horizon Europe framework programme (2021-2027) can be found in the CORDIS database.